bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `RTNARG` renames values that are returned from a macro via `MEXIT` arguments.
-These return arguments are initially stored in local arguments RTN$1, RTN$2, RT$3 etc. `RTNARG` renames these arguments to nam1, nam2, nam3 etc.
+These return arguments are initially stored in local arguments RTN$1, RTN$2, RT$3 etc. `RTNARG` renames these arguments to nam1, nam2, nam3 etc. The number of names need not match the number of returned arguments.
+Any names with no corresponding returned local will be ignored.
 ## RWDRD
 Rewind file opened by `OPNRD`